openid/fapi/fapi-grant-management.md

 The Grant Management API is a new endpoint provided by the authorization server.
 The client MAY utilize the server metadata parameter `grant_management_endpoint` (see (#server_metadata)) to obtain the endpoint URL.

-Communication with the Grant Management API MUST utilize TLS.
-See Section 16.17 [OpenID.Core] for more information on using TLS.
+Communication with the Grant Management API MUST use the "https" scheme.

 ## Grant Resource URL